 Space to grow

-Given the Full-scale CCS project in Norway’s ambition to transport CO2 from across the Continent, the receiving terminal has been designed with future expansion in mind.
+Given the ambition to transport CO2 from across the European Continent, the receiving terminal has been designed with future expansion in mind.
 The number of pressure tanks can be increased and there is even an option for building a second jetty to be able to receive two tankers at a time.
 The pipeline from the receiving terminal can transport the volumes of CO2 required and additional wells can be connected to the end of the pipeline.

 Equinor were awarded a permit to develop the CO2 storage site on behalf of the Northern Lights consortium in January 2019.
 The acreage lies to the south of the giant Troll hydrocarbon field, west of Bergen, and represents a prime location for the geological storage of CO2 deep below the seafloor.